 Over the years we have been fortunate to partner with organizations such as the Cedar Cultural Center, the Frederick R. Weisman Art Museum, FORECAST Public Artworks, the Guthrie Theater, Children's Theater Company, Perpich Center for Arts Education, the Center for Printmaking, the Northern Clay Center, and the Marcy Holmes Neighborhood Association, the Loft Literary Center and the Minnesota Center for Book Arts.
 Here is a list of the residencies for the current school year.

-The Marcy Arts Partnership (MAP) is administered by a Steering Committee, comprised of representatives from the Marcy Open School faculty and staff, parent body and community members.
-The Steering Committee meets monthly during the fall and early winter, and more frequently as the Middle School Musical and Marcy Arts Gala approaches.
+The Marcy Arts Partnership is administered by a steering committee, comprised of representatives from the Marcy Open School staff, parent body and community members.
+We are always interested in having new members join us!
+The committee meets monthly during the fall and early winter, and more frequently as the Middle School Musical and Marcy Arts Gala approaches.
 The Marcy Arts Partnership is a program of the Marcy Open School Parent Council, and as such is also a nonprofit 501(c)(3) organization.
 Marcy Open School, a K-8 Minneapolis Public School, has a mission to educate for life-long learning in a respecful environment that emphasizes responsibility, creativity, curiosity, and connectedness to the world.

 415 4th Ave SE Minneapolis, MN 55414